|Siamese (Himalayan) gene Tyrosine Crossed eyes Siamese colours Other pointed cats|

 Crossed eyes in Siamese

-The albino allele has another effect on the Siamese cat.
+The albino allele (a variant form of a single gene) has another effect on the Siamese cat.
 Strabismus (crossed eyes) can occur in the Siamese cat.
 It is thought to be due to a misrouting of the nerve fibres from the eye to the brain.
 Instead of the fibres splitting left and right, they criss-cross.
 This condition does not only occur in Siamese cats but other species of true albino animals.
 Breeders have worked hard to breed this problem out of Siamese cats and it is less common than it once was.

 Siamese cat colours